jkingsman/JSON-QAnon/README.md

 Took me about two hours for a total mirror on a terrible hotel wifi using a one second pause between requests; yours will probably go much faster on good internet (but remember to be a good netizen and rate limit requests, especially to a non-API.
 Depending on how low of a profile you want to keep, bump up the `--wait=1` option higher to wait more than one second between each request).

-To run your own extraction, mirorr the site, update `DIRECTORY` in `collate.py` to point at the HTML location after mirroring, enter a `venv` and install the `requirements.txt`, then let it rip.
+To run your own extraction, mirror the site, update `DIRECTORY` in `collate.py` to point at the HTML location after mirroring, enter a `venv` and install the `requirements.txt`, then let it rip.
 It will dump the results as a JSON array to `posts.json` (should take a few seconds).

 ```bash
 # repo clone